Two new Amazon Fresh grocery stores are coming to the Seattle area

 Amazon has expanded its physical retail presence during a pandemic that has hammered many brick-and-mortar storefronts.
 The first Amazon Fresh store opened in California last summer; there are now six such stores nationwide.

 Locally, in addition to the new Fresh stores, Amazon has announced two new Amazon Go locations since the start of the pandemic.
-Its Washington state portfolio now contains 11 Whole Foods locations, seven Amazon Go convenience stores, two Amazon Go groceries, two bookstores and one store, Amazon 4-star, featuring top-rated products on Amazon.com.
+Its Washington state portfolio now contains 11 Whole Foods locations, seven Amazon Go convenience stores, two Amazon Go groceries, two bookstores and three Amazon 4-star stores featuring top-rated products from Amazon.com.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: A previous version of this story incorrectly stated how many Amazon 4-star stores are in Washington.
-This story has been updated.